What's Happening Now

 (2nd Sunday of every month)

-Sunday, November 12, is Food Sunday and Aluminum Can Recycle day.
+Sunday, March 11, is Food Sunday and Aluminum Can Recycle day.
 You are invited to place the non-perishable food items to be donated to the Maple/Morgan Park Food Pantry in the basket in the narthex.
-The Social Ministry is encouraging participation by asking that on Food Sunday you bring food items which correspond to the following last name guide: A – E cereals, F – J vegetables, K – O pasta and rice, P – T soup and sauces, and U – Z snacks.

 You may put your aluminum cans into the collection can which will be located at the south garden parkway and then brought to the recycling center.